-Derivatives play an important role in the capital markets and broader economy, allowing businesses to manage and hedge risk.
-Companies in every state utilize derivatives as a key tool to protect against risks that are inherent to their businesses.
-For example, an electric utility can use derivatives to hedge the risk of increases in fuel costs on the specific quantity of fuel it plans to purchase over a period of time so that its customers are protected against rate increases.
-Derivatives also allow financial institutions to hedge their exposure to credit risk, which helps them expand their lending and investment capabilities.
+End users - such as companies, farmers and utilities - in every state utilize derivatives as a key tool to protect against risks that are inherent to their businesses.
+For example, an electric utility can use derivatives to protect against the risk of future price increases on the specific quantity of fuel it needs to serve customers and protect against cost increases to them.
+Derivatives also allow financial institutions to hedge their exposure to credit risk, which helps them expand their lending and investment capabilities, fostering economic growth.

-Regulators such as the Securities and Exchange Commission (SEC) and the Commodity Futures Trading Commission (CFTC) have proposed and, in many cases, finalized numerous rulemakings in order to meet G20 objectives aimed at increasing transparency and reducing systemic risk in the derivative markets, including:
+Dodd-Frank's Title VII mandates regulators, including the Commodity Futures Trading Commission (CFTC) and the Securities and Exchange Commission (SEC), to undertake rulemakings designed to meet G20 objectives of increasing transparency and reducing systemic risk in the derivative markets, including:

-- Reporting swap transactions to a swap data repository (SDRs);
+- Reporting swap transactions to a swap data repository;

-- Clearing sufficiently liquid and standardized swaps on central counterparties, or designated clearing organizations (DCOs);
+- Clearing sufficiently liquid and standardized swaps on central counterparties;

-- Where appropriate, trading standardized swaps on SEFs or designated contract markets (DCMs);
+- Where appropriate, trading standardized swaps on trading platforms; and

 The Dodd-Frank Act established a broad, new regulatory regime, which stands to have profound effect on the market.
 New regulatory provisions will impact swap dealers, major swap participants, asset managers and other end-users, such as manufacturers, financial institutions, and agricultural concerns.